PrivSec-dev/privsec.dev/content/os/Linux-Desktop-Hardening.md

 ### linux-hardened

 Some distributions like Arch Linux have the [linux-hardened](https://github.com/anthraxx/linux-hardened) kernel package.
-It includes [hardening patches](https://wiki.archlinux.org/title/security#Kernel_hardening) and more security-conscious defaults. linux-hardened has `kernel.unprivileged_userns_clone=0` disabled by default as well.
+It includes [hardening patches](https://wiki.archlinux.org/title/security#Kernel_hardening) and more security-conscious defaults.
+There is an [unofficial build](https://github.com/HardHatOS/kernel-hardened) of linux-hardened by HardHatOS, though it is not signed with a secure boot key like the official Fedora kernel, unfortunately.

+linux-hardened has `kernel.unprivileged_userns_clone=0` disabled by default as well.
 See the [note above](#kernel-hardening) about how this might impact you.

 ### Linux Kernel Runtime Guard (LKRG)